Best things to do on Maui’s North Shore

 Ho'okipa Beach Park

-Depending on the time of day and year you visit, Ho’okipa Beach Park is an excellent Maui beach to watch surfers and windsurfers, swim, and lay out.
+Depending on the time of year that you visit, Ho’okipa Beach Park is an excellent Maui beach to watch surfers and windsurfers ride the big waves, swim, or just lay out.
 It’s a popular local spot and one of the most incredible places on the North Shore to watch a magical Maui sunset.
-The far-right side of Ho’okipa Beach is a great place to swim and snorkel during the Spring, Summer, and early Fall months, facing the ocean.
+The far-right side of Ho’okipa Beach is a great place to swim and snorkel during the spring, summer, and early fall months.

 Temple of Peace Maui

-The Temple of Peace Maui is a cleansing spa and a spiritual retreat center.
-Located on Haiku Road, about 2-minutes off of the Hana Highway, you’ll quickly stumble upon this quaint Maui locale.
+The Temple of Peace Maui is both a cleansing spa and a spiritual retreat center.
+Located on Haiku Road, about two minutes off of the Hana Highway, this quaint Maui locale is very easy to find.

 Haiku Marketplace

 The Haiku Marketplace at the Haiku Cannery is the hub of the Haiku Community.
-Here, you’ll find a grocery store, a hardware store, restaurants, food trucks, a bike shop, a Chiropractic office, fitness centers, day spas, and much more hidden away.
+Here, you will find a grocery store, a hardware store, some restaurants and food trucks, a bike shop, some fitness centers and day spas, and much more hidden away.

 Pauwela Cannery

 The Pauwela Cannery is on West Kuiaha Road in Haiku.
-It’s about a 2-minute drive up the mauka (mountain) side of West Kuiaha off of the Hana Highway.
-Maui residents more frequent this Maui locale but has a few surprises in store for the right visitors.
+It’s about a 2-minute drive up the mauka (mountain) side of West Kuiaha, just off of the Hana Highway.
+This Maui locale tends to be frequented more by residents but it has quite a few surprises in store for visitors.

 Sacred Garden of Maliko